 The racial homeownership gap has persisted in America for decades.
 In the Minneapolis-Saint Paul region, the homeownership rate for BIPOC households is less than 40% compared to 76% for white households.
 The gap in homeownership rates between BIPOC and white households grew since the Great Recession and further widened the racial wealth gap.
 Homeownership has historically been an avenue to generational wealth accumulation.
 A further look at homeownership rates within BIPOC populations shows wider gaps.
 According to a 2018 study performed by APM Research Lab, Minneapolis and St. Paul ranked among the bottom in the nation in homeownership rates for black households.
 St. Paul further lags regionally, with black homeownership rate at 17%.
-The limitation in funding for housing supply, preservation, and affordability presents a real barrier in making a meaningful impact on homeownership rates of BIPOC populations from BIPOC households in 2019.
+The limitation in funding for housing supply, preservation, and affordability presents a real barrier in making a meaningful impact on homeownership rates of BIPOC populations countywide.
+Despite the funding limitations, CED programs did see an increase in participation from BIPOC households in 2019.
 However, participation by black households in homeownership programs, especially in ownership rehab programs, continues to demonstrate a race disparity.